A Hierarchical Approach to Quantum Many-Body Systems in Non-Markovian Environments: Theory

+As a reminder, we note that, following our convention, terms such as $F_{12} F_3^{(\bvec{n},\bvec{m})}$ and $F_1^{(\bvec{n},\bvec{m})}F_{23}$ differ only in the tensor product order, since $F_1^{(\bvec{n},\bvec{m})}$ and $F_3^{(\bvec{n},\bvec{m})}$ (as well as $F_{12}$ and $F_{23}$) correspond to identical operators that are, however, acting on different particles.
 Inserting the above approximation into Eq.~\eqref{eq:reducedHEOM} provides the BBGKY-HEOM equation up to three-body correlations -- the central tool of this work.
 As desired, it represents a closed hierarchy for the two-particle RDM that can account for interactions within the system and simultaneously includes the influence of a generic non-Markovian environment.\\ $\widetilde{F}^{(\bvec{m}, \bvec{n})}_{123}$ is invariant under particle exchange, but does not preserve the (anti-)symmetry of the wavefunctions as required for (fermionic) bosonic particles.
-As explained in detail in App.~\ref{app:derivation} this can be achieved by employing an (anti-) symmetrization operator which projects $\widetilde{F}^{(\bvec{m}, \bvec{n})}_{123}$ onto the (anti-) symmetric subspace of the Hilbert space while retaining its norm \cite{PhysRevResearch.5.033022}.
+Reconstructing an (anti-)symmetric 3-RDM is more complicated, since not all antisymmetric three-particle density matrices can be obtained as a \emph{reduced} state of an anti-symmetric $N$-particle density matrix.
+To guarantee this, a set of additional representability conditions \cite{N_representability_conditions} needs to be satisfied.
+In practice, these conditions are hard to check and a naive projection of the reconstructed 3-RDM into the (anti-) symmetric subspace can lead to instabilities.
+For a practical solution we follow here the approach in Refs.~\cite{Lackner,Lackner2015Feb,PhysRevResearch.5.033022}, where it was shown that enforcing contraction consistency of the reconstructed 3-RDM $\operatorname{Tr}_3(F_{123}) = F_{12}$ and implementing a purification scheme can significantly increase the stability and quality of the BBGKY calculations.
+We describe our implementation of these two procedures in detail in Appendix~\ref{app:purification}.
+In particular the reconstructed anti-symmetric 3-RDM is given in Eq.~\eqref{eq:antiSymmetricReconstruction}.